Notifications

 Icon of an arrow pointing down

-Shorter ER wait times by 10%
+Shorter ER wait times to see a physician by 17%

 Goal 1: Decrease emergency room wait times